Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Transformation between the orientation angles alphaS , deltaS and theta , psi

 The inertial obliquity and node longitude of the spin axis can be retrieved from the following exact relations:

 Similarly, the inclination and node longitude of the orbit normal are obtained as

 The orbital obliquity (the angle between the orbit normal and the spin) is defined as:

-We use the notation $\arctan{(x,y)}$ in the definitions for $\psi$ and $\Omega$ to take into account the quadrant in which the point $(x,y)$ lies.
+Following the notation of the built-in Mathematica ArcTan function, we use the notation $\arctan{(x,y)}$ in the definitions for $\psi$ and $\Omega$ to take into account the quadrant in which the point $(x,y)$ lies.
 If we take into account the quadrant in which the projections of $\uvec{s}$ and $\uvec{n}$ onto the Laplace plane lie when calculating $\psi$ and $\Omega$, then $\theta$ and $i$ will be positive by default.
 This is convenient for satellites whose spin and orbit poles are on the same side with respect to the Laplace pole.
-For a satellite like the Moon, whose spin axis and orbit normal are located on opposite sides with respect to the Laplace pole, and thus their projections in opposite quadrants, it can be interesting from a modeling point of view (where $\psi$ is generally assumed to be equal to or close to $\Omega$) to change the sign of $\theta$ and add $\pi$ to $\psi$.
+For a satellite like the Moon, whose spin axis and orbit normal are located on opposite sides with respect to the Laplace pole, and thus their projections in opposite quadrants, it can be useful from a modeling point of view (where $\psi$ is generally assumed to be equal to or close to $\Omega$) to change the sign of $\theta$ and add $\pi$ to $\psi$.
 This is equivalent to redefining the descending node as the ascending node, but with a negative obliquity.

 We can find valid approximations for the inertial obliquity $\theta$ and longitude $\psi$, either as a function of $\Delta s_x$ and $\Delta s_y$, or as a function of $\Delta\alpha_S$ and $\Delta\delta_S$, using the relationship between the two sets of periodic variations, up to order 2: